jcvacaro/dqn-agent/Report.md

 ## Learning Algorithm

+It is possible to identify four distinct components in DQN-based algorithms: (1) the training loop, agent--environment interaction; (2) the DQN algorithm itself; (3) the particular replay buffer strategy; and (4) the neural network used to generate Q-values.

 ### The training loop

 `main.py` contains the traditional training loop:

-* initialize the environment
+- initialize the environment
-* for each episode
+- for each episode
-    * get the initial state from the environment
+    - get the initial state from the environment
-    * for each step in the current episode
+    - for each step in the current episode
-        * get the next action from the agent
+        - get the next action from the agent
-        * get the next state and reward from the environment
+        - get the next state and reward from the environment
-        * the agent observes the new experience and improve its model
+        - the agent observes the new experience and improve its model
-        * verifiy if the agent achieved the goal
+        - verifiy if the agent achieved the goal

 ### The DQN algorithm

 `agent.py` contains the DQN/Double DQN algorithms.
 Each time the training loop observes a new experience (state, action, reward, next state, done) the method `step` is invoked.
 The experience is stored into the replay buffer, and if the buffer contains at least batch size entries, a new batch of experience is sampled.

 The `learn` method  trains both the local and target networks based on such experiences.
 For the original DQN algorithm, the next Q-values are obtained directly from the target network.
-For the Double DQN algorithm, the action selection and evaluation are performed in different steps.
+Unfortunately, such direct evaluation may lead to overoptimistic value estimates.
+In the Double DQN algorithm, the action selection and evaluation are performed in different steps.
 First the action is obtained from the local network, it is the index of the max Q-value.
 Then, the evaluation of such action is obtained from the  target network.
 It is the corresponding Q-value of the previously selected action index.
 For both cases, the reward and discount factor gamma are applied to the target Q-value.

 Finally, the TD error is computed as the difference between the target and current Q-values, and the weighted loss is calculated according to the configured replay buffer strategy.